tslenter/RS/doc/index.rst

 Welcome to Remote Syslog documentation!
 ==============================================

-Remote Syslog Global documention holds all documentation of the Remote Syslog products.
+Remote Syslog documention holds all documentation of the Remote Syslog products.
 More information can be found on https://www.remotesyslog.com/

 This is a part of the masterscript: https://www.github.com/tslenter/RS